 WOOF, are you traveling to Europe from the U.S. with a dog?
-Sniff out everything you need to know about dog travel in Europe as barked by me, the traveling Yorkie who has set his tiny furry paws and marked up all over Europe for over 5 years!
+Sniff out everything you need to know about dog travel in Europe as barked by me, the traveling Yorkie who has set his tiny furry paws and marked up all over Europe since 2016!

 Should you bring your dog to Europe?